NuGet/docs.microsoft.com-nuget/docs/consume-packages/configuring-nuget-behavior.md

 These settings collectively apply to any NuGet operation invoked from the command line or from Visual Studio, with settings that exist "closest" to a solution or the current folder taking precedence.
 If a command line tool is used on a project file, rather than a solution file, then the project directory is used as the "solution directory", which can lead to inconsistent behaviour when there is a `NuGet.Config` file in a subdirectory of the solution file.

-Specifically, NuGet loads settings from the different config files in the following order:
+Specifically, when a config file is not specified explicitly on the command line, NuGet loads settings from the different config files in the following order:

 1. The [`NuGetDefaults.Config` file](#nuget-defaults-file), which contains settings related only to package sources.
 1. The computer-level file.
 1. The user-level file.
-1. The file specified with `-configFile`.
 1. Files found in every folder in the path from the drive root to the current folder (where `nuget.exe` is invoked or the folder containing the Visual Studio solution).
 For example, if a command is invoked in `c:\A\B\C`, NuGet looks for and loads config files in `c:\`, then `c:\A`, then `c:\A\B`, and finally `c:\A\B\C`.

+When a config file is explicitly specified on the command line, for example `nuget -configFile my.config` or `dotnet restore --configfile my.config`, only the settings from the specified file will be used.

 As NuGet finds settings in these files, they are applied as follows: